MrZhuNi/salome_shape/doc/gui/Introduction.rst

 .. centered::
    Inspection panel for default Box

-**Object** displays name of the selected result, consruction  or feature.
+**Object** displays name of the selected result, construction  or feature.

 **Type** characterizes the whole shape.